Vicente-Robles/Vicente-Robles.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 I am a skilled engineer specializing in optical systems.
 I execute design, data analysis, modeling and laboratory techniques to transform concepts into functional prototypes.
-In my recent roles, I have focused on non-intrusive measurements, evaluating performance and safety of optical systems, and drafting and delivering technical reports.

 I offer a well-rounded skill set with experience in CAD, high-speed imaging, prototyping, opto-mechanics, and a background in mechanical engineering, heat transfer, and fluid dynamics.

-I am currently exploring new opportunities!
+<font size="+2"> I am currently exploring new opportunities! </Font>

 <!---
   Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.